mariano/li3_doctrine2/README.md

 ```

 We are extending from `BaseSession` since it provides us with the needed
 methods the session adapter will expect it to have.
-Remember to create the
-schema for this model.

-The final step is configuring the session.
-Edit your
+    If you still want to use the session adapter with your own Doctrine models,
+    but do not wish to extend `BaseSession`, then your session model should
+    implement the `li3_doctrine2\models\ISession` interface.
+You should also
+    note that if you do not pass the `entityManager` setting to the session
+    configuration, then your session model should implement a static method
+    named `getEntityManager()` that should return Doctrine's entity manager
+    for the session model.
+This method is not part of the interface signature
+    because it is optional, and is only used if you don't set the
+    `entityManager` session configuration setting.

+Once the model is created, create its database table using the doctrine
-`app/config/bootstrap/session.php` file and use the following to configure the
+console.
+Finally, edit your `app/config/bootstrap/session.php` file and use the
-session:
+following to configure the session:

 ```php
 Session::config(array(